ViriLikesTea/Tallest-Tower/README.md

 I created this along side another student as a part of my programming class.
 Hence why no further work will be done on this, unless I feel like doing so, which is unlikely.

+### Note
+The random number generator on versions before v1.2 does not work

 ## Run Locally